<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=118821590194430&amp;ev=PageView&amp;noscript=1">

 Even though it’s the land of tequila and mezcal, modern winemakers are starting to understand the wine-friendly conditions found just south of the US-Mexico border on the Baja Peninsula.
 More than 150 small wineries have popped up in the area, taking advantage of the arid climate that is surprisingly ideal for winemaking.
 Altogether, the Valle de Guadalupe on the Baja Peninsula produces about 90% of the country’s wine.

-Around the world, most traditional wine regions have rules and customs which tightly govern production, but the Valle de Guadalupe is in a unique position to experiment and tinker freely, providing great results from the white grape Chenin Blanc and the red Tempranillo.
+Around the world, most traditional wine regions have rules and customs that tightly govern production, but the Valle de Guadalupe is in a unique position to experiment and tinker freely, providing great results from the white grape Chenin Blanc and the red Tempranillo.

 The climate of the region is similar to certain California regions: hot in the day, but very cool at night due to the surrounding mountain ranges.
 Some experts also say the Priorat region of Spain is quite similar to the Mexican winemaking area.

-Okanagan Valley, British ColumbiaOkanagan Valley, British Columbia
+Okanagan Valley, British Columbia

 Just north of Washington State, the emerging Canadian region of the Okanagan Valley in BC is making an impression on global palates.

 The long, skinny region is oriented on a north-south axis, allowing Pinot Noir and Riesling grapes to thrive in the North, while Merlot and Cabernet Sauvignon have been doing well in the hotter southern tip.
 Counterintuitively, the lack of rainfall in the area creates a better winemaking environment.
 The pristine grapes thrive from the area’s ancient history of volcanic and glacial activity.
-And despite the catastrophic impacts of global warming, the new summer warmth in the area promotes healthy Syrah and Cab ripenings.
+And despite the catastrophic impacts of global warming, the new summer warmth in the area promotes healthy Syrah and Cabernet Sauvignon ripenings.

 In an ironic twist, one of the Okanagan Valley’s greatest fans is none other than Al Gore.
 Almost all of the region’s best wines are made possible through the warming summers.